 Where to go next?

-Jasper is best saved for an overnight stay, located 3.5 hours from Banff.
+If you’re looking for things to do in Jasper, this stunning destination is best saved for an overnight stay, located 3.5 hours from Banff.
 While it’s true you’re spoilt for outdoor adventuring in most places around Canada, located in the heart of the Jasper National Park, this is Mother Nature at its finest.
-Hike to lakes, massive falls and glaciers, plus plenty more!
+Hike to lakes, massive falls, and glaciers, plus plenty more!

 To reach Vancouver, flying is recommended as the journey by vehicle is 9.5 hours.
-With so much to do and do, you’ll need at least a weekend in this metropolitan city.
+With so much things to do in Vancouver and its surroundings, you’ll need at least a weekend in this metropolitan city.

 If your time in the Banff area is limited, consider multi-day trips around the iconic Rockies.
 Choose between an overnight venture or if your time permits, opt for a three to four-night trip exploring Lake Louise, Johnston Canyon and Sulphur Mountain.